skatsuta/athenai/README.md

 ```

 Athenai uses [peco/peco](https://github.com/peco/peco) as a library that performs interactive filtering.
-Frequently used key mappings are:
+Frequently used key mappings are as follows:

 Key | Action
 :---:|---
 `↑`/`Ctrl-P` | Move up
 `↓`/`Ctrl-N` | Move down
-`Ctrl-Space` | Select/unselect each entry
+`Ctrl-Space` | Select/Unselect each entry
-`Ctrl-A` | Go to the beginning of the QUERY line
+`Ctrl-A` | Move cursor to the beginning of the line
-`Ctrl-E` | Go to the end of the QUERY line
+`Ctrl-E` | Move cursor to the end of the line
-`Ctrl-H` | Delete a character in the QUERY line
+`Ctrl-H` | Delete a character

 Available key mappings are listed [here](https://github.com/peco/peco#default-keymap).
 You can select multiple entries by pressing `Ctrl-Space` on each entry.